 Navy SEAL Unconventional Warfare

-In the dark of night, the SEAL team approached the Kuwaiti shore in landing boats, stopping about 500 yards out and swimming the rest of the way in.
-Each SEAL towed a 20-pound case of explosives.
-Right under enemy noses, they planted the explosives on the Kuwaiti beach and swam back to their boats.
+In the dark of night, the SEAL team approached the Kuwaiti shore in landing boats, stopping about 500 yards (457 meters) out and swimming the rest of the way in.
+Each SEAL towed a 20-pound (9-kilogram) case of explosives.
+Right under enemy noses, they planted the explosives on the Kuwaiti coast and swam back to their boats.
 The explosives were set to go off at 1 a.m.

 Navy SEAL Gear

 It isn't uncommon for SEALs to need clothing for varying temperatures and tasks.
 For example, when swimming to shore for a mission, the SEAL may need gear for extremely cold water temperatures as well as warmer land temperatures.
 For cold weather, clothing must prevent heat loss resulting from all sources, including radiation and evaporation.
-The SEAL must often generate heat through physical activity, and then vent it if he moves into a warmer location or begins to overheat due to extreme of exertion.
+The SEAL must often generate heat through physical activity, and then vent it if they move into a warmer location or begin to overheat due to extreme of exertion.
 Layering and ventilation allow for cooling and help keep perspiration from making clothing damp.

 Each vehicle that Navy SEALs use to transport teams and units to their destination has a specific benefit and utility.